wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

    # sed -i 's/PermitRootLogin yes/PermitRootLogin no/g' /etc/ssh/sshd_config

-The next SCA scan for that policy generates the following alert.
+The next SCA scan for that policy generates an alert with the following SCA scan data.

 .. code-block:: JSON
    :emphasize-lines: 5, 7